-School District State Rate 2014-15 2015-16 2016-17 2014-15 2015-16 2016-17 2014-15 2015-16 2016-17 Suspensions 2.9 1.8 5.2 2.1 2.3 2.4 3.8 3.7 3.6 Expulsions 0.0 0.0 0.0 0.0 0.0 0.1 0.1 0.1 0.1
+Data School District State Rate 2015-16 2016-17 2017-18 2015-16 2016-17 2017-18 2015-16 2016-17 2017-18 Suspensions 1.8 5.2 3.0 2.3 2.5 2.0 3.7 3.7 3.5 Expulsions 0.0 0.0 0.1 0.0 0.1 0.1 0.1 0.1 0.1

-School Safety Plan (School Year 2017-18)
+School Safety Plan (School Year 2018-19)

 Parents and students consistently provide feedback indicating that Marina Village promotes a positive learning environment and that students are challenged in all academic areas.
 Positive behavior and achievement are recognized in numerous ways.
 Staff members nominate student's for "Student Recognition" at the end of every trimester.
 These students are acknowledged for their special achievement at school assemblies.
 Academic achievement is recognized through Honor Roll and Principal's Honor Roll awards each trimester; and the school's chapter of Honor Society.
-Eighth grade students are eligible for the Mustang Pride Award for academic excellence.
+8th-grade students are eligible for the Mustang Pride Award for academic excellence.

 High expectations for student citizenship are an important part of the Marina Village climate.
 All students participate in a merit system that encourages appropriate behavior and results in merit deductions and disciplinary action as a consequence for poor behavioral choices.
 Students who complete each trimester with a full complement of merits are rewarded with an educational assembly.
-Students who do not qualify for the assembly may participate in alternate activities to help them to learn about personal responsibility and positive choices.
+Students who do not qualify for the assembly may participate in alternative activities to help them to learn about personal responsibility and positive choices.
+The school counselor also provides presentations to all students in behavioral areas that are a concern and school-wide assemblies provide additional instruction in behavior areas such as bullying, cyber safety, and student interactions.